-5) Kokain sowie Haschisch, LSD und Synthesenprodukt Schlafstoerung und Verfolgungswahn
+6) Kokain sowie Haschisch, LSD und Syntheseprodukt Schlafstoerung und Verfolgungswahn

-Most of them are near synonyms (Hirst (1995), Inkpen and Hirst (2000)).
+Most of them are near synonyms [Hirst 1995 and Inkpen & Hirst 2000].
 Near synonyms are words that are almost synonyms, playing the same semantic role in a domain.
-They share mostly a same supper concept.
-In order to identify their common supper concept, we use GermaNet to search for their shared hypernyms.
-Afterwards, we assign the found hypernyms to the rest terms which are not encoded in the GermaNet.
+They share mostly a same super-concept.
+In order to identify their common super-concept, we look up the GermaNet and search for their shared hypernyms, which can be found in GermaNet.
+Afterwards, we assign the found hypernyms to the rest of terms, which are not encoded in the GermaNet.
 The advantage of this method is that we can assign the new terms into the domain hierarchy and at the same time we have disambiguated the senses of the terms in this domain.
-For example 7), Kokain and Haschisch share the same supper concept Droge in GermaNet, therefore, we assign Droge as the supper concept of LSD and Synthesenprodukt.
-On the one hand we have obtained new drug sorts and on the other hand have identified the senses of LSD and Synthesenprodukt in the drug domain, because

-LSD and Synthesenprodukt may have another senses in other domains.
-Many real-word applications, in particular, IE, typically require relatedness rather then just similarity, for example, we have also found the following related terms in the drug crime domain
+For example 7), 'Kokain' and 'Haschisch' share the same super-concept 'Droge' in the GermaNet, therefore, we assign 'Droge' as the super-concept of 'LSD' and 'Syntheseprodukt'.
+We have obtained on the one hand new drug sorts and on the other hand have identified the senses of 'LSD' and 'Syntheseprodukt' in the drug domain, because 'LSD' and 'Synthesenprodukt' can perhaps have another senses in other domains.
+Many real world applications, in particular, IE, typically require relatedness rather then just similarity, for example, we have also found the following related terms in the drug crime domain:

-- a.
-Polizei, Zoll, Landeskriminalamt

-- b.
-Schlaflosigkeit, Halluzinationen, Verfolgungswahn

-- c.
-Polizei, Drogenhilfe, Sozialarbeiter

-These clusters of terms correspond to special semantic concepts in the drug domain, 7a) the concept "government institutions against drug traffic", 7b) to the concept "side effects of drug use" and 7c) to the concept "helper organizations for drug addicts".
+a.Polizei, Zoll, Landeskriminalamt b.Schlaflosigkeit,Halluzinationen,Verfolgungswahn c.
+Polizei, Drogenhilfe, Sozialarbeiter These clusters of terms correspond to special semantic concepts in the drug domain, 7a) to the concept "government institutions against drug deals", 7b) to the concept "side effects of drug habit" and 7c) to the concept "helper organizations for drug addicts".